Coinstore in 2024: A Comprehensive Review of the Cryptocurrency Trading Platform

 Carbon Storage and Hydrogen: Match Made in Heaven?

-Making hydrogen from natural gas and storing carbon emissions in oil and gas reservoirs could be best bet for safe, economical low-carbon hydrogen, study says.
 About three dozen facilities around the world today capture carbon dioxide from power plants and factories and lock it away underground.
 They store 45 megatons of carbon dioxide a year.
 What we need to reach net-zero carbon emissions is to store at least 1 gigaton a year by 2030.

 Read more